 Iron Woobie: Gob.
 He seems to keep a stiff upper lip, (well, if he had lips) but the fact that his normal way of saying goodbye is crying "Don't hit me!" shows that Moriarty's done a number on him.

-Jerkass Woobie: Scribe Bigsley in Broken Steel is a smug, snarky, arrogant jerk who shows you nothing but disdain until you offer to help make his workload easier, and yells at his subordinates.
-However, he's stuck working around the clock in a dimly-lit room with no windows, has little support from the Brotherhood because their resources are still focused on the Enclave war, and has to oversee the distribution of the water to the various cities of the wasteland, which he does with limited manpower and limited money to hire more, and he's on the receiving end of the water requests from said cities because by the time you wake up, they've reportedly begun to get greedy about it.
+Jerkass Woobie: Scribe Bigsley in Broken Steel is a smug, snarky, arrogant jerk who yells at his subordinates and shows you nothing but disdain until you offer to help make his workload easier.
+However, he's stuck working around the clock in a dimly-lit room with no windows, has little support from the Brotherhood because their resources are still focused on the Enclave war, and has to oversee the distribution of water to the wasteland with limited manpower and limited money to hire more, and he's on the receiving end of the water requests from said cities because by the time you wake up, they've reportedly begun to get greedy about it.
 His terminal entries and some dialogue paths have him explain he isn't ungrateful or ignorant of all the good you've done and the value of the purifier to the civilian populace, but he's just so tired and overworked that manners are failing him.
 And unlike many NPCs who move around, Bigsley never leaves his office, and you'll find him asleep at his desk at times.

-Moral Event Horizon: As the player, you can if you want: Nuking Megaton, following Eden's orders and poisoning the Wasteland with the virus, and aiming the Enclave's Kill Sat at the Citadel in Broken Steel.
+Moral Event Horizon: As the player, you can if you want: Nuke Megaton, follow Eden's orders and poison the Wasteland with the virus, and aim the Enclave's Kill Sat at the Citadel in Broken Steel.

 Most Annoying Sound: "You appear to be wounded sir/madam, may I suggest you seek attention treatment as soon as possible?"